qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vector_overlay_tools.rst

   Input layer

 ``Intersection layer`` [vector: line]
-  Layer to use in the intersection operation
+  Layer to use in the intersection operation.

 ``Input fields to keep`` [multipleinput]
   Optional

   Choose here the fields of the input layer to be kept.
-If no fields are chosen all fields are taken
+If no fields are chosen all fields are taken.

 ``Intersect fields to keep`` [multipleinput]
   Optional

   Choose here the field of the intersection layer to be kept.
-If no fields are chosen all fields are taken
+If no fields are chosen all fields are taken.

 Output
 ......